 Edgeworth: |

-Note that in the unused dialog the fact that Mia runs to the right is pointed out by Edgeworth.
+Note that in the unused dialogue the fact that Mia runs to the right is pointed out by Edgeworth.

-In the final version of the game this contradiction is mentioned by Wright, and it is now part of the objection dialog that occurs during White's cross-examination on the following day, when you present the "May Testimony" evidence to him (the dialog is long, so below is just a relevant snippet):
+In the final version of the game this contradiction is mentioned by Wright, and it is now part of the objection dialogue that occurs during White's cross-examination on the following day, when you present the "May Testimony" evidence to him (the dialogue is long, so below is just a relevant snippet):

 Phoenix: